 The Annual Ron McCallum Debate

 Every year the AIER holds a public debate in honour of Professor Ron McCallum AO, Australia’s leading labour law academic and commentator.
 We invite panelists representing employers and workers and other stakeholders to debate a contemporary topic of interest.
-In 2016 the debate topic was “Inequality and Insecurity”.
+In 2017 the debate topic was “The system is broken.
+What is the fix?”.
 Watch to last years debate or read the insightful and at times controversial comments of our panelists.

 Work in the new economy